Dashinglyapp/dashingly-ui/README.md

 Modern sensor technologies and machine learning enable complementary metrics that more deeply reflect our humanity.
 Imagine a common core based on metrics like 90% of students learning at or above 90% of their potential each day, or where teachers are evaluated by the percent of students that emotionally loved learning more this year.
 Consider a world where the success of a nation depends on it's people's resilience, creativity, peacefulness and happiness, not just the pace at which they consume its resources.

 ### The Tech:
-At present, Inside is an an open source, free, customizable platform for Data Scientists, Researchers, Quantified Selfers, and Companies to collectively experiment with past and present mental life data contributed by many individuals and groups.
+At present, Realize is an an open source, free, customizable platform for Data Scientists, Researchers, Quantified Selfers, and Companies to collectively experiment with past and present mental life data contributed by many individuals and groups.
 It's initially designed to run on mobile phones since many of us carry them.
 Eventually it will extend to other platforms.

 ## Audience